Robert-Garcia552/call-center-kpi-dashboard/README.md

 Robert Garcia

 ### Directions to Use
-* First, in root directory npm install
+* First, in root directory yarn.
 * Second, cd client and yarn install.
 * Third, in root file nodemon index.js and cd client yarn start.